Aisha-Yusuff/Aisha-Yusuff/README.md

 💻 I'm a [Makers Academy](https://makers.tech/) Graduate looking for my first Software Developer Role.

-🌱 I’m currently learning TypeScript.
+🌱 I’m currently learning Java and TypeScript.

 🤝 I’m looking to collaborate on new projects.